eventh/syte/README.md

 The Ohloh integration require a registered API key.
 Sign in to your Ohloh account and visit [Ohloh API Key Sign Up page](http://www.ohloh.com/accounts/me/api_keys/new) to register an API key.
 Enter the API key into `OHLOH_API_KEY` in your **syte_settings.py** located in `syte > syte_settings.py`.

-Ohloh API only list projects you manage, but you can add other project names in `OHLOH_OTHER_PROJECTS` in **syte_settings.py**.
-Each extra project requires an additional API call.

 #### Comment
 The Ohloh API key is limited to 1000 requests per day.
 You can see the status and usage of your API key on [Ohloh API Key page](https://www.ohloh.net/accounts/me/api_keys).
+Each project you have contributed to will require an API request.